Is It Worthwhile To Seek A Formal Asperger's Syndrome Diagnosis If You Think You Have It?

 Some people believe Asperger's is a flaw and feel worse about themselves for having it

 It's becoming more and more accepted that there's nothing wrong with having Asperger's.
 It causes some challenges, sure, but it doesn't make anyone a bad person.
 Not everyone feels that way though.
 They may see having Asperger's as a sign that they're unlikable and socially defective.
 Finding out they have it would damage their already shaky self-esteem.
 Even if they admit they need to work on their social skills, they'd rather not pursue a diagnosis so they can stay in the dark, and always be able to tell themselves that they're just a run-of-the-mill late bloomer.
 Ideally, these people would educate themselves about Asperger's and learn to be more accepting of it, but I realize not everyone may be able to reach that mindset right away.

 The Asperger's label may cause other people to stigmatize you

 Society is getting better little by little, but the reality is many people misunderstand and look down on developmental differences and mental health issues.
 Having a formal Asperger's label could hurt you at times.
-Possible friends may reject you without giving you a chance.
+Possible friends who know your diagnosis may reject you without giving you a chance.
 If your employers find out, and they don't know much about the condition, it could set you back professionally.
 However, some people feel the benefits of being diagnosed outweigh these risks.
 Also, if you learn you have Asperger's it's not like you have to tattoo the fact on your forehead.
 You can be selective and strategic about who you tell.

 Labels can make people limit themselves